 7. How can you check whether a firm is authorized to sell its product offerings?

-Consult the Register of firms and individuals authorized to practise or call the AMF Information Centre at 1-877-525-0337.
+Consult the Register of firms and individuals authorized to practise or contact the AMF Information Centre.

 Here are some tips before you hand over your savings to an on-line adviser: